Testing the Feasibility of Your Farming Ideas

 Have an idea for a farm enterprise but not sure if it’s feasible?
-This course will get you started exploring the potential markets and profitability of your ideas.
-It picks up where BF 101: Square One left off, so follows a natural learning progression from that course.
-(You do not have to take BF 101 before taking BF 102; however, you will likely get more out of BF 102 if you go into it with some existing knowledge of the concepts and terminology commonly used in business planning).
+This course will help you explore the potential markets and profitability of your ideas, picking up where BF 101: Square One left off.
+(You do not have to take BF 101 before taking BF 102)

 ”Marketing might be the hardest and most important skill in beginning a farm, and so learning about some of the different ways to go about this was invaluable to me as I start my own farm.” –Elias K, Mount Arlington, NJ

-Aspiring farmers who are actively planning farm start-up.
+BEGINNER – Aspiring farmers who are actively planning farm start-up.
 Beginning farmers in their first few years who are looking for some help exploring marketing, development of budgets, and tools to help achieve profitability.
-This is an intro-level course that is designed to be taken concurrently or directly after BF 101.
+This is an intro-level course that is designed to be taken concurrently after BF101.
+(You do not have to take BF 101 before taking BF 102 however, you will likely get more out of BF 102 if you go into it with some existing knowledge of the concepts and terminology commonly used in business planning).

 This course will help you: